keptn-sandbox/litmus-service/README.md

 Ensure that the correct `ChaosEngine` spec is provided in the [experiment manifest](./test-data/litmus/experiment.yaml) along with the corresponding `ChaosExperiment` CR & RBAC manifests.

 - This repo uses the sample [*carts*](https://github.com/keptn-sandbox/litmus-service/tree/master/test-data/carts) app as the Application-Under-Test (AUT)   to illustrate the impact of chaos.
 Hence, the [experiment](./test-data/litmus/experiment.yaml) is populated with the respective attributes for app filtering purposes.
 Ensure you have the right data placed in the `spec.appinfo` when adopting this for your environments.

-### Deploy in your Kubernetes cluster
+## Installation -  Deploy in your Kubernetes cluster

-To deploy the current version of the *litmus-service* in your Keptn Kubernetes cluster, apply the [`deploy/service.yaml`](deploy/service.yaml) file:
+To deploy the current version of the *litmus-service* in your Keptn Kubernetes cluster, clone the repo and apply the [`deploy/service.yaml`](deploy/service.yaml) file:

 ```console
 kubectl apply -f deploy/service.yaml
 ```

-This should install the `litmus-service` together with a Keptn `distributor` into the `keptn` namespace, which you can verify using
+This will install the `litmus-service` into the `keptn` namespace, which you can verify using:

 ```console
 kubectl -n keptn get deployment litmus-service -o wide
 kubectl -n keptn get pods -l run=litmus-service
 ```

-### How does the service work
+## How does the service work?

-The service implements [handlers](https://github.com/keptn-sandbox/litmus-service/blob/master/eventhandlers.go) for triggering the chaos tests immediately after the review app is deployed successfully on the namespace created for the pipeline stage.
-The test is executed by a set of
-*chaos pods* (notably, the *chaos-runner* & *experiment* pod) and the test results stored in a `ChaosResult` custom resource.
+The service implements [handlers](https://github.com/keptn-sandbox/litmus-service/blob/master/eventhandlers.go) for triggering the chaos tests in the "testing phase" of Keptn, that means that Keptn will trigger the chaos tests right after deployment.
+The test is executed by a set of *chaos pods* (notably, the *chaos-runner* & *experiment* pod) and the test results stored in a `ChaosResult` custom resource.
 The duration of the test & other tunables can be configured in the `ChaosEngine` resource.
 Refer to the [Litmus docs](https://docs.litmuschaos.io/docs/chaosengine/) on supported tunables.
 Litmus ensures that the review app/deployment is restored to it's initial state upon completion of the test.

 The Keptn litmus-service also [conditionally](https://github.com/keptn-sandbox/litmus-service/blob/master/deploy/service.yaml#L68) generates & handles the `test.finished` event by cleaning up residual chaos resources (*running* or *completed*) in the cluster.

 It is a standard practice to execute the chaos tests in parallel with other performance/load tests running on the AUT.
 The subsequent quality gate evaluations in such cases are more reflective of real world outcomes.

-**Note**: This repo, in its sample pipeline, uses a [jmeter](https://github.com/keptn-sandbox/litmus-service/tree/master/test-data/jmeter) load test against the AUT, *carts*, running in parallel with the pod-delete chaos test.
+**Note**: The sample project provided in this repo (in the `test-data` folder), uses a [jmeter](https://github.com/keptn-sandbox/litmus-service/tree/master/test-data/jmeter) load test against the AUT, *carts*, running in parallel with the pod-delete chaos test.

-### Delete in your Kubernetes cluster
+## Uninstall -  Delete from your Kubernetes cluster

 To delete the litmus-service, delete using the [`deploy/service.yaml`](deploy/service.yaml) file: